The process of permanently stopping your course (degree) before completion.

 - Census date for your enrolled subjects, you will be financially liable for these subjects.

-- Last Date to Withdraw Without Fail for an enrolled subject, the course withdrawal can't be processed until final marks are entered, which may be a fail grade if you have stopped attending.
+- Last Date to Withdraw Without Fail for an enrolled subject, the course withdrawal can't be processed until final marks are entered, which may be a fail grade if you have stopped attending classes or submitting assessment.

 Do I need to withdraw from my course if I’m studying somewhere else?